 Enable/Disable built-in Administrator account using Intune

-Every Windows computer has an Administrator account (SID S-1-5-domain-500, display name Administrator).
-The Administrator account is the first account created during the Windows installation.
+Windows computers have an Administrator account (SID S-1-5-domain-500, display name Administrator), this is the first account created during the Windows installation.

 The Administrator account has full control of the files, directories, services, and other resources on the local device.
-The default Administrator account can’t be deleted or locked out, but it can be renamed or disabled.
+The default Administrator account can’t be deleted or locked out but can be renamed or disabled.
 An Administrator account can’t be removed from the Administrators group.

-The best practice is to use a non-administrator account to log on to the PC and elevate to an administrator account when required e.g. to install any applications or perform any configuration tasks on your device.
-It’s best to avoid using a local administrator account to Sign in to the device.
+Best practice is to use a non-administrator account to log on to the PC and elevate to an administrator account when required, e.g., installing applications or performing configuration tasks on your device.

-In this blog post, we’ll explore two methods for enabling the built-in local administrator account.
-The first approach involves using a Device Configuration Profile, and the alternative method is through Intune device Remediations.
+This blog post will explore two methods for enabling the built-in local administrator account.
+The first approach involves using a Device Configuration Profile, and the alternative method is through Intune device remediations.

 Local admin account status on Windows 10/11 device